 please send seed requests to email@example.com

 Seeds are $ 3.00 – 5.00/ packet.
 Excepting a few large or rare seeds, packets will contain at least 25 seeds, usually 50 or hundreds of seeds.
 Caulophyllum & Hydrastis supplied as moist-stratified seed, 20 per pkt.
 Dioscorea (Shan Yao) – pkt is 15 bulblets.
-Apios priceana – pkt is 20 seeds.
-Fresh seed is important and will be supplied for Sanguinaria (ca. May 31), Tussilago (April-May), and Myrrhis (Jul-Aug).
+Apios priceana – please inquire: harvest of seed is in October and we are sold out quickly.
+Fresh seed is important and can be supplied for Sanguinaria (ca. May 31), Tussilago (April-May), and Myrrhis (Jul-Aug).

-Larger quantities are available of some spp, for growers or retailers, inquiries invited, as are your want list or request for medicinal herbs not listed here.
+Larger quantities are available of some spp, for growers or retailers, inquiries invited, as are your want list or request for seeds not listed here.

 Seeds Propagation Chart (pdf format)